 These comparisons are based on documented wildlife observations from citizen science data.
 Locations with higher species counts may have more observation activity, different habitat types, or larger coverage areas.
 Regional rankings help identify biodiversity hotspots and unique natural areas within Tompkins County County.

-The Tompkins County ecosystem supports 100 documented wildlife species across 93 taxonomic genera.
+The Tompkins County ecosystem supports 80 documented wildlife species across 75 taxonomic genera.
 Located in Tompkins County, New York, this area provides critical habitat with diverse natural communities.
-The location hosts 21 frequently observed species and 19 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
-This location ranks #3 for species diversity among 15 Tompkins County County natural areas, placing it in the 80th percentile for biodiversity.
+The location hosts 17 frequently observed species and 15 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
+Compared to nearby Village of Cayuga Heights, Tompkins County hosts 1% more species diversity.